htcardone/fluffy-chainsaw/README.md

 The network calls are made only using Retrofit, since the Apollo client was [removed](https://github.com/podium/Android-Challenge/commit/c4d7e4fff02d751d3a20b59d2139ba997f154ba4) from the project last month.
 Since this layer is decoupled from other parts of the code, it would be simple to change it back.

 ## Testing
-This project has the following tests
+This project has the following tests:
 - Unit Tests, using fake data sources, and no mocks:
   - Repositories
   - ViewModels